RICHARD BAUDAINS picks out Italy's 10 most exciting producers of the moment, and explains why they're making headlines

 Nicodemo Librandi recalls that when he first started trading in the north of Italy, a client once returned an order because he realised that the wines had been made in the south.
 It has come a long way since then, the prejudices replaced by enthusiasm for modern Mediterranean styles.
 Calabria, however, has been slower to develop than other southern regions.
 There are several reasons for this, but a major cause is the dependence on a local variety, Gaglioppo, with a certain lack of star quality.
 Librandi is the first producer to scientifically explore the alternatives and apply the findings to super-premium production.
 It currently has 126 local varieties under observation, many of which, says vine genetics guru Attilio Scienza, have been grown in the region for more than 2,000 years.

-Its big new Val di Neto estate, bought in 1998 and completely replanted, is dedicated entirely to native varieties.
+Its big new Val di Neto estate, bought in 1998 and completely replanted, is dedicated entirely to native varieties of Italian wines.
 Two in particular stand out – the red Magliocco, responsible for the new top-of-the-range Magno Megonio, and a white called Mantonico (first vintage from this variety due out this year).
 Predictions are it will revolutionise opinion not only about Calabria but about Italian white wines in general.
 (Librandi is also at our May Encounter)

 Val di Neto, Magno Megonio Rosso 2000 ****